zaidkashif/Medical-RAG-QA-System/README.md

 Renal failure

+Postoperative complications

 Discharge instructions

-Postoperative complications
+And more...

-Evaluation metrics included:
+Evaluation Metrics

-Context retrieval success
+Context retrieval accuracy

-Answer groundedness
+Grounded reasoning

 Source diversity

-Model refusal for insufficient evidence
+Safe refusal on insufficient evidence

-Results show that the system:

-Retrieves highly relevant chunks consistently
+Key Findings

+Strong retrieval performance

-Avoids hallucinations due to strict context-only prompting
+Minimal hallucination due to strict prompting

-Returns professional, structured answers
+Clear, structured responses

+Consistent attribution of sources

-The full evaluation is available in:
+Full evaluation is available in:

 rag_eval_results.csv

 🚨 Disclaimer

-This system is strictly for educational, research, and demonstration use.
+This system is strictly for:

+Educational use

+Research

+Demonstration

 It is not a medical device.
-It must not be used for diagnosis, treatment, or clinical decision-making.
+Do not use it for diagnosis, treatment, or any real clinical decisions.

 👨‍💻 Technologies Used

 Python 3

-Streamlit

-LangChain Community

 Sentence Transformers

 FAISS

+LangChain Community

 Google Gemini 2.5 Flash

+Streamlit

 Pandas / NumPy